 Any terms, rights or obligations intended by their nature to survive termination of this Agreement, shall so survive.

-The Referrer understands that the termination of this Agreement shall not affect PayU’s relationship with the Qualified Referrals.
+If referrer is discontinued, all the qualified referrals will be discontinued from the platform automatically as they will be using other payment products/services.

 RELATIONSHIP BETWEEN THE PARTIES